Feeling a Bit Backed Up?

 Certain types of fat help to lubricate your intestines and reduce the effects of constipation.
 Some sources of healthy fats include:

 By simply having a handful of nuts, having a dark leafy green salad with some olive oil dressing, eating some fresh avocado, or spreading some natural nut butter on a piece of multigrain toast, you can help fight off constipation while also providing the body with valuable nutrients.

 Citric acid acts as a great stimulant to the digestive system as it helps flush toxins from the body.
 Lemon juice serves as an excellent source of citric acid and can be easily added to a glass of water or tea.
-What is great about lemon water is that it has many health benefits while also increasing water intake.
+What is great about this option is that it also increases water intake.

 Both of these types of tea serve as great home remedies for digestive issues.
-Peppermint contains menthol, which has an antispasmodic effect that relaxes the digestive tract muscles, thereby making it easier to pass food through the digestive tract.
-Ginger has a warming effect that helps the body generate more heat, making for faster digestion.
-Add some lemon, as mentioned above, and you have a great combo.
+Peppermint contains menthol, which has an antispasmodic effect that relaxes the muscles of the digestive tract, thereby making it easier to pass food through the digestive tract.
+Ginger has a warming effect that helps the body generate more heat which can make for faster digestion.
+Add some lemon as mentioned above and you have a great combo.